tylerablackham/svelte-basics/README.md

 ## Some Notes on Svelte

-### Svelte is a web framework that allows developers to build web applications by writing components
+Svelte is a web framework that allows developers to build web applications by writing components.

-Some defining components of Svelte:
+Here are some defining components of Svelte:

 - Reactivity: Svelte components automatically update and re-render when underlying data changes
 - Component-base Architecture: Svelte resolves around the idea of building applications as a composition of